marlospomin/smoothie/README.md

 You can check the browsers supported [here](https://caniuse.com/#search=scrollIntoView).

-If your browser is not in the list consider using a polyfill.
+If your browser is not in the list consider using this [polyfill](https://github.com/iamdustan/smoothscroll) from Dustan Kasten.

 ## Roadmap

 ### Todo List

 * [ ] Make a better example page.
-* [ ] Add polyfill to non-supported browsers.
+* [x] Add polyfill to non-supported browsers.
 * [x] Add options to the plugin.
 * [x] Refactor to remove bad code practices.